The Super Toning Training Routine

 Stretching Before Training

-Woman stretching Stretching before your training routine has positive effects on your posture and mobility, and can also reduce the risk of injury.
+Stretching before your training routine has positive effects on your posture and mobility, and can also reduce the risk of injury.
 Here is a list of basic stretching exercises.

-Upper back stretch.
+Upper back Stretch

 From a standing position, grasp a stationary object (such as a pole or exercise machine) with both hands.
 Bend the knees and sit back so that your arms are fully extended and supporting your weight.
 Shift your weight to the right to isolate the right portion of your latissimus muscle (side of back).
 Hold this position for 20 – 30 seconds, and then shift your weight to the left.
 Complete 1 – 3 repetitions.